rhine3/pink-berries/data-guide.md

     DNA extracted from single aggregates; one library prepped from single aggregate (berry 9), another from a mixed pool; most sequence data came from "berry 9" a single aggregate library; 42 smrt cells total - mix of p4c2 and p5c3 chemistries; polishing done w p4c2 only

   * `illumina_4pacbio/`:
-    nextera library from berry 9 single aggregate; barcoded portion of a miseq run
+    Nextera library from berry 9 single aggregate; barcoded portion of a miseq run.
+Duplicated in `single-berry-metagenomes/miseq2-renamed/`

 # `single-berry-metagenomes/`